-The Robotaxi – Will there be autonomous cars by 2023 or will it be a decard later?
-We discuss the key drivers here.
+The Robotaxi – Will there be autonomous cars by 2023 or will it be a decade later?
+What are key drivers?

 Want a 40% pay increase?
 Ditch the cars and go autonomous vehicles.
 Here are 10 reasons why robotaxis will be in widespread use by 2024 (and Australia soon after).